 - Awareness: making SMEs aware about the opportunities offered by Industry 4.0 paradigms and about the clear added value of a reinforced cross-border cooperation in these fields;

-- Platform: the creation of digital ecosystems based on The Open Source Platform, accelerating time-to-market, speed up innovation and minimise risks; the SaaS approach (Software as a Service) facilitates SMEs’ access to innovative digital services without having to invest on expensive infrastructures or licences;
+- Platform: the creation of digital ecosystems based on The Open Source Platform, accelerating time-to-market, speed up innovation and minimise risks, including data collection and analysis; the SaaS approach (Software as a Service) facilitates SMEs’ access to innovative digital services without having to invest on expensive infrastructures or licences;

-- Projects: promoting tools and approaches that can be effectively integrated within the SMEs production.
+- Projects: promoting tools, systems and approaches that can be effectively integrated within the SMEs production, with a special focus on production performance monitoring systems to gather data so that manufacturing processes can be streamlined.

-Throughout the integration of SMEs into the Industry 4.0 concept, the partners aim to develop common projects based on an open source platform and to reinforce cooperation, together with SMEs and other stakeholders, along European value chains, surveying both the demand and supply side and providing demonstrational and development services in order to accelerate and catalyse the process of matchmaking within the European Value Chain.
+Throughout the integration of SMEs into the Industry 4.0 concept, the partners will develop common projects based on an open source platform and to reinforce cooperation, together with SMEs and other stakeholders (sectorial clusters and competence centres), along European value chains, surveying both the demand and supply side and providing demonstrational and development services in order to accelerate and catalyse the process of matchmaking within the European Value Chain.
+The partnership will be structured in vertical thematic projects, so that the relevant topics of Industry 4.0 paradigm will be covered and proper solutions developed.

 The partnership will: